 Click here to see this month's selection, and our archive of earlier images.

-Thanks to Dr. Trevor Sorensen, who was the Lunar Mission Manager for the 1994 Clementine Mission to the Moon, the PRPDC has now acquired much of the original documentation for this mission.
+One of the goals of the Pacific Regional Planetary Data Center (PRPDC) is to digitize and place on-line a number of its rare or unique hard-copy holding.
+Where ever possible, we make these OCR (optical character recognition) compatible.
+For instance, thanks to Dr. Trevor Sorensen, who was the Lunar Mission Manager for the 1994 Clementine Mission to the Moon, the PRPDC has now acquired much of the original documentation for this mission.
 So far, we have several hundred pages available on-line.
 Ultimately we will digitize all these materials and make them available on our web site, but for now they are just paper copies.
 There are some real gems here -- did you know, for instance, that there were plans for a second Clementine mission?
 Follow the following link to see what is available already:

-Clementine materials in our collection.
+Digitized rare planetary documents in our collection.

 Archival Telescopic Spectra